Sven Aarrestad: Biography

 The work of Asbjørn Kloster had aroused Aarrestad's interest in the temperance movement.
 In 1877 he published his first book on this topic Kom og hjælp os!.
-From 1883–1905 and 1922–1927, he was editor of Menneskevennen, which was published by the Norwegian temperance movement (Det norske Totalafholdsselskab).
-He was chairman of the Norwegian temperance movement from 1887–1927.
+From 1883 to 1905 and 1922 to 1927, he was editor of Menneskevennen, which was published by the Norwegian temperance movement (Det norske Totalafholdsselskab).
+He was chairman of the Norwegian temperance movement from 1887 to 1927.
 He published more than 100 books and pamphlets, most regarding the use of alcohol.
-From 1892–94, he represented Jarlsberg and Larvik in the Norwegian Parliament.
-From 1900–1909, he was a member of the executive committee of the Norwegian Liberal Party.
+From 1892 to 1894, he represented Jarlsberg and Larvik in the Norwegian Parliament.
+From 1900 to 1909, he was a member of the executive committee of the Norwegian Liberal Party.
 From 1906 to 1908, he was Minister of Agriculture in Michelsen's Cabinet and Jørgen Løvland administration.
 In 1908, he was appointed County Governor of Nedenes amt.

 In 1901, Sven Aarrestad was decorated Knight, First class, and in 1908 Commander of the Royal Norwegian Order of St. Olav.
 Aarrestad was also the holder of the Grand Cross of the Order of the Dannebrog.
 His last years were spent on his property Soltuft in Arendal, where he died 1942.